yalavrinenko/lammps/doc/src/pair_wpmd.rst

 :math:`N_\mathrm{i}` is the number of ions, :math:`m_\mathrm{i}` and :math:`Ze` are the ions mass and charge, :math:`\mathbf{R}_k` and :math:`{p_\mathrm{i}}_k` are the position and momentum of ions, :math:`m_\mathrm{e}` and :math:`e` are the electron mass and charge, :math:`U_\mathrm{ext}` is an external potential, e.g.\ the wall boundary.
 Note that although :math:`K'_\mathrm{e}` is the kinetic energy, in the log and dump files, it is assigned to the potential energy in order to keep the definition of kinetic energy of electron :math:`K_\mathrm{e}` similar to the classical system.

 For MD simulations the equations of motion follow from the time-dependent Schrodinger equation.
 In the case of Hartree approximation, they correspond to the Hamiltonian equations where the width of each electron represents an additional degree of freedom.
-The Monte-Carlo algorithm is also similar to those of the classical system but involves also the variation of the wave packet widths.
+The Monte-Carlo algorithm is also similar to those of the classical system but involves also the variation of the wavepacket widths.

-The time-dependent dynamics of wave packets is implemented using :doc:`fix nve/wpmd <fix_nve_wpmd>` for the energy conservative system and  \href{fix_nh_wpmd.html}{fix nvt/wpmd, npt/wpmd, nph/wpmd} for the canonical, isothermal-isobaric, and isenthalpic ensembles.
+The time-dependent dynamics of wavepackets is implemented using :doc:`fix nve/wpmd <fix_nve_wpmd>` for the energy conservative system and  \href{fix_nh_wpmd.html}{fix nvt/wpmd, npt/wpmd, nph/wpmd} for the canonical, isothermal-isobaric, and isenthalpic ensembles.
 The Monte-Carlo sampling is given by :doc:`fix mc/wpmd <fix_mc_wpmd>`.
 It can be used for all WPMD modifications listed below.

 The pair style has only one parameter: Rc is the cutoff radius for the Coulomb interaction.